ozkary/ai-engineering/python/code_generation/README.md

 ```

-The OpenAI service handles the API details.
+The OpenAI service class handles the OpenAI API details.
 It takes default parameters for the model (engine), temperature and token limits, which control the cost and amount of text (roughly four letters per token) that should be allowed.
 For this service, we use the "Completion" model which allows developers to interact with OpenAI's language models and generate text-based completions.

 Other parameters include: